 My Top Recommendations

 If this is the only area you look at while on this page, then you'll be kicking off your business right from the out set.
 These are the tools that I recommend over and over again and are at the core of my freelancing business.

-HostGator is who I use for 100% of my websites.
+SiteGround is who I use for 100% of my websites.
 They have great customer service, both via chat and on the phone, no matter where you are in the world.
-I have their unlimited hosting plan, which means I can host as many domains as I want.
+I have their GrowBig hosting plan, which is a dedicated WordPress hosting plan.

-You can also purchase your domain name via HostGator, but I prefer to use GoDaddy for this.
+You can also purchase your domain name via SiteGround, but I prefer to use GoDaddy for this.

 OptimizePress2.0 is THE best WordPress theme I've yet to come across.
 It's super customisable and allows you to set up landing pages, membership sites and blogs using pre-set templates or you can great your own from scratch.
 It's very easy to create beautiful opt-in boxes as well, connecting with all the major email management providers like MailChimp, Aweber etc.